phra/phra.github.io/posts/ctp-osce-guide.md

 ## Exam

-The exam consist in a 48-hours practical challenge where you have to solve multiple machines using similar techniques to the ones shown during the course itself.
+The exam consist in a 48 hours practical challenge where you have to solve multiple machines using similar techniques to the ones shown during the course itself.
 The course is meant to introduce the candidate to the basic concepts that can be later used by him/her to proceed further in the learning process.
 After the practical part, the candidate has 24 hours more to write and send the complete final report where every step is described by a technical explaination and supported by screenshots.

 Some suggestions for the exam are: